flyck/astro-party/README.md

   - [x] Move from query-params to dynamic routing (astro ssr)
   - [x] Have party ids be uuids instead of an incremental counter (astro db)
   - [x] Figure out error handling & displaying (htmx)
+  - [ ] How to display toast messages caused by a Modal?
 - In general
   - [ ] Check that .astro backend sites wont expose secrets (astro ssr)
   - [x] Make the html easier to read by introducing views / encapsulation
   - [x] Have a decent 404 page

 Later Releases:
 - Layout